X-PLUG/Multi-LLM-Agent/README.md

 ### Inference and evaluate

-We provide the statically test data for the experiments in Section 4.1 of our paper in ```./GLPFT/dataset/toolbench/test```, we can inference and evaluate the $\alpha$-UMi system as Section 4.1 by running the following script:
+We provide the statically test data for the experiments in Section 4.1 of our paper in ```./GLPFT/dataset/toolbench/test```, we can inference and evaluate the α-UMi system as Section 4.1 by running the following script:
 ```
 cd ./GLPFT